dolmetsch onlinestring instrument servicing

 String instrument servicing

-Dolmetsch is much involved in the restoration of early stringed instruments.
+Dolmetsch has been long involved in the manufacture and restoration of early stringed instruments.
 Most recently we have worked on a number of fine instruments made in the early 1900s as well as a further antique made in the 1600s.

 Stringed instruments deteriorate through use.
 Indeed, even standing in a room unused, some loss in performance will occur.
 The common problems with stringed instruments are: